-You are welcome to contact us and speak with one of our counselors.
+You are welcome to contact us at 212-854-2878 and speak with one of our providers.
 In any consultation, we adhere to the strict standards of confidentiality that guides our work with students.

 Disability Services is available to speak with you and your student about the important differences between high school and college with respect to services for students with disabilities.
 Understanding these differences will help to ensure a smooth transition for you and your student.
 Here’s a summary of key differences:

 In high school, teachers or other school personnel identify students in need of services, provide free assessments, and develop individualized educational plans (IEPs).
 These plans may have included a modified curriculum, specialized instruction, tutoring, academic accommodations, and services of a personal nature.